lonsing/depqbf/README.txt

 'examples', and the command line documentation (call './depqbf -h') for further information on using DepQBF and its library.

+PLEASE SEE ALSO the guidelines on incremental solving and API usage below.

 The example './examples/basic-api-example2.c' demonstrates the basic use of the API and, in particular, the 'qdpll_gc' function.
 The clause group API is illustrated by './examples/basic-clause-groups-api-example.c'

 Many thanks to Robert Koenighofer, Adria Gascon, Thomas Krennwallner, Martin Kronegger, Andreas Pfandler, and Simon Cruanes for valuable feedback.

 --------
 FEATURES